Canada Arts Presentation Fund

 Who can apply?

 Canadian, not-for-profit organizations incorporated under Part II of the Canada Corporations Act or the Canada Not-For-Profit Corporations Act (or under corresponding provincial or territorial legislation) as an Arts Presenter or a Presenter Support Organization.
 Provincial, territorial or municipal institutions (including agencies and public educational institutions that organize presentation activities for the public), as well as Aboriginal peoples institutions or organizations of Status or Non-Status Indians, Inuit and Métis are also eligible.

 An Arts Presenter must present, in a professional manner, artistic experiences originating from more than one province or territory.
 A Presenter Support Organization must have a core focus on strengthening arts presentation in Canada, by offering activities and services to Arts Presenters.

 The Canada Arts Presentation Fund delivers its funding through two components:

 - Programming Component – to support existing:

-Your organization cannot apply to both components in the same year for your regular programming activities.
+An organization cannot apply to both components in the same year for its regular programming activities.